 One of the most dangerous consequences of our current addiction to screens of all shapes and sizes is the phenomenon of “distracted driving.”
-This new aspect of driving risk has led to thousands of injuries and legal cases, and each Las Vegas car accident attorney at J. Cogburn Law is staying ahead of the curve in successful resolutions of client cases.
+This new aspect of driving risk has led to thousands of injuries and legal cases, and the Las Vegas car accident attorneys at J. Cogburn Law are staying ahead of the curve in successful resolutions of client cases.

 Nevada Texting and Driving Accident Resources: